smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SubscribeWayPoints_TRS.md

 and another application sends SubscribeWayPoints_request to SDL

 SDL must:
-- remember this another app as subscribed on WayPoints-related data
+- remember this other application as subscribed on WayPoints-related data
-- respond SubscribeWayPoints (SUCCESS) to this other application without transferring secong SubscribeWayPoints_request to HMI
+- respond SubscribeWayPoints (SUCCESS) to this other application without transferring second SubscribeWayPoints_request to HMI

 ## Non-Functional Requirements